dherrera1911/dherrera1911.github.io/_posts/2024-08-12-is-the-world.md

 two dimensions of a photograph), while the external world has three spatial dimensions.
-Our visual system is very good at making (subconscious) interpretations of visual stimuli, making it difficult for us how they can be ambiguous, but nonetheless these necessary interpretations occur at various stages of visual processing.
+Our visual system is very good at making (subconscious) interpretations of visual stimuli, making it difficult for us to see how they can be ambiguous, but nonetheless these necessary interpretations occur at various stages of visual processing.

 <figure>